Social Work, MSW (SWRG)

 This course explores the processes of individual and family development from childhood through old age.
 Presenting theoretical perspectives for studying child, adolescent, adult, and family development, the course examines the modification of family structures over time and psychosocial development within family systems and cultural contexts.
 Crosslisted with COUN 5447, MFTH 5447.
 Previously SK 0447.

-SWRG 5533 Human Behavior in the Social Environment 3 Credits
+SWRG 5533 Human Behavior and the Social Environment I 3 Credits

 This course is designed to introduce social work students to various theoretical models that explain how human behavior is shaped by groups, organizations, and communities.
 The ecological and strength perspectives are employed for understanding human behavior within the context of these systems.
 Attention is also placed on the influence of social class and ethnicity on human behavior.
 This course will look at the different worldviews of diverse populations in order to help students develop and achieve cultural competencies.
 Previously SK 0533.